Congratulations on deciding to build your own home! One of the first decisions to make is when to build.

 Partner with an Organization Who Can Help You Craft Your Dream Home -- Any Time of Year

 Panelized building is a great process for creating the home of your dreams.
 The quick frame-in time allows your project to slide in at the end of the season, with greater labor availability.
 An ideal timeline is to have the foundation poured in early September, framing and exterior work completed in September and October, and finishing work done in December and January.
+But if that timeline doesn’t work, you haven’t missed the boat on building your custom home -- panelized construction allows for building all year long.

 So you know when you want to build.
 Here are other things to consider; Download our Custom Home Building Checklist: